-Regarding non-trace elements, all analyses for Na and Mg showed a linear behaviour with differences among the laboratories within 15% of the 1:1 line (with the exclusion of UMH for Na, showing an underestimation) that may suggest difficulty in detecting/calibrating these light elements with the ED-XRF technique if not specifically optimised.
-Concentrations of Al, Si, and S with the ED-XRF analysis are typically within 15% of the 1:1 line, but an underestimation compared to PIXE was observed for Al (approximately 32 %) and Si (approximately 28 %).
-There were nonnegligible differences between ED-XRF and PIXE also for S and Fe (both approximately 25 % larger with PIXE), as well as Ti (approximately 20 % lower with PIXE).
-Measurements of Cl showed a linear behaviour with inter-laboratory differences within 15 % of the 1:1 line; the same happened for K with an offset of approximately 370 ng cm^{-2} for the analysis of ARPA.
-Lombardia measurements of Ca were within 15 % of the 1 : 1 line for all laboratories with the exclusion of IIA-CNR, which showed an overestimation of approximately 25 % compared to the average fitting line.
+Regarding non-trace elements, all analysis for Na and Mg showed a linear behaviour with differences among the laboratories within 15% of the 1:1 line (with the exclusion of UMH for Na, showing an underestimation) that may suggest a difficulty to detect/calibrate these light elements with ED-XRF technique, if not specifically optimised.
+Concentrations of Al, Si, S with the ED-XRF analysis are typically within 15% of the 1:1 line, but an underestimation compared to PIXE was observed for Al (approximately 32%) and Si (approximately 28%).
+There were non-negligible differences between ED-XRF and PIXE also for S and Fe (both approximately 25% larger with PIXE), and Ti (approximately 20% lower with PIXE).
+Measurements of Cl showed a linear behaviour with inter-laboratory differences within 15% of the 1:1 line; the same happened for K with an offset of approximately 370 ng cm-2 for the analysis of Arpa.
+Lombardia Measurements of Ca were within 15% of the 1:1 line for all laboratories with the exclusion of IIA-CNR, which showed an overestimation of approximately 25% compared to the average fitting line.